Purebred sheep: Katahdin

 lanolin.
 Carpet wool is even longer and coarser than long wool.

 Long wool sheep do best where feed resources are abundant.

-Long wool are commonly raised in cool, wet climates such as the United
+Long wool sheep are most common to cool, wet climates such as the United

 Kingdom, New Zealand, and the Falkland Islands.
 Many of the